Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 Observations on All-MiniLM-L6-v2

-While All-MiniLM-L6-v2 offers strong semantic capabilities and efficient performance, it also comes with trade-offs:
+While All-MiniLM-L6-v2 offers strong semantic capabilities and efficient performance, trade-offs exist:

 Vectorization Comparison: TF-IDF vs All-MiniLM

-To evaluate bias detection effectively, we experimented with two vectorization approaches -- TF-IDF and All-MiniLM-L6-v2 -- each coupled with the XGBoost classifier.
+Two vectorization approaches were tested -- TF-IDF and All-MiniLM-L6-v2 -- each coupled with XGBoost.

 Key Observations: